Roots

 The historical example of enslaved African women braiding seeds, such as rice, into their hair for survival during their forced migrations to the Americas powerfully illustrates the deep, pragmatic connection between hair care, ancestral knowledge, and resilience (Carney, 2001).
 This practice, which would have been aided by the application of oils or fats to facilitate braiding and protect the hair, was not merely about sustenance; it was an act of profound cultural preservation and a strategic means of survival.
 The hair became a living vessel, carrying the promise of future harvests and a link to their stolen homelands.
 This narrative demonstrates how hair oiling, as part of broader hair care, was intertwined with acts of resistance and the continuation of life itself, extending far beyond mere aesthetics.

 The intricate monochrome textured hair formations suggest strength, resilience, and beauty.
-Light and shadow interplay to highlight unique undulations, reflective of ancestral pride and meticulous hair wellness routines.
-These artful forms evoke cultural heritage, community, and a commitment to holistic textured hair care.
+Light and shadow interplay to highlight unique undulations, reflective of ancestral pride and meticulous hair wellness routines

-What are the Biophysical Impacts of Consistent Hair Oiling on Textured Strands?
+What Are the Biophysical Impacts of Consistent Hair Oiling on Textured Strands?

 Consistent hair oiling contributes to several biophysical improvements in textured hair: